ben/writings/rebase.md

 A simple `git push -f` will get around this, but the warning should be enough to keep people from making mistakes.

-There are some situations where you *do* want to change history that exists elsewhere, though.
+Still, there are some situations where you *do* want to change history that exists elsewhere.
 One example is the removal of sensitive information from a repository.
 Let's walk through an example.
-Here's some simple history
+Here's some simple history:

 ![](public-a.png)